ilanham/Presentations/pydependencies.md

 # What we're talking about

-- As we use Python for more projects, you typically install more packages from PyPI:
-i.e. scikit-learn, pandas, or pytorch
+- When working in Python, you tend to start using different libraries to solve different problem scopes
+  - I want to use a database ORM/scrape websites/run OCR on images/train a neural network
+  - You can do all of these with Python, sometimes in the same script

+---

+# How does that affect Jupyter/Data Science Work?

+- Jupyter has a **lot** of dependencies
-- These packages (almost) always have dependencies to install:
+- Other packages (almost) always have dependencies to install:
-  - dbt-core and flask require both `Jinja2` and `click` (at different versions)
+  - dbt-core and flask require both Jinja2 and click (at different versions)
 - Currently dagster doesn't run on Python 3.12, but listed in requirements

----

-# ...Who cares?
-- In my experience, you'll run into this problem when you want to:
-  1. Develop a Python library to solve a problem at work
-  2. Also use the same environment to build your skills in a Data Science/Machine Learning space
-- Some of these libraries will conflict on the underlying dependencies

 ---